spring-attic/spring-data-jdbc-ext/README.md

 NOTE: Before you build the project you will need to download the necessary Oracle jars and import them into your local Maven repository.
 See spring-data-oracle/README.txt for more details on how to obtain and install these jars.

-For building the project you need to use Java SDK version 1.6.
+For building the project you should use Java SDK version 1.7.

 Spring Data JDBC Extensions uses Gradle as its build system.
 To build the project run: